 To plan certificate completion, see the course descriptions in the academic catalog which specify the planned semester(s) in which required classes are to be scheduled.

 This program is intended for completion in two semesters of full-time study over one year.
 For required course sequencing please contact the program coordinator.

-Students are prepared to work in outdoor centers and organizations, paddling schools, outdoor schools such as NOLS and Outward Bound, human services organizations, educational institutions that utilize adventure, and a diverse variety of recreational programs.
+Students are prepared to work in outdoor centers and organizations, paddling schools, outdoor schools such as NOLS and Outward Bound, human services organizations, educational institutions that utilize adventure, and a diverse variety of recreational programs and businesses.
+Students may transfer OLP credits to other multi-year degree programs in Adventure Education or Outdoor Education.
 Students with previous career skills may combine those with current technical training towards entrepreneurial ventures, counseling, or other specialized fields.
-Students also choose to continue studies in outdoor education, adventure recreation, natural or social sciences, and a myriad of related fields.
+Students may also choose to continue studies in outdoor education, adventure recreation, natural or social sciences, and a myriad of related fields.